 Nikki is a researcher, writer and journalist on oil, gas and energy.
 She delivers climate and energy lectures specialising in climate change on UK and global level.

 The Future Economy Group are working with carbon offset provider, The Converging World to calculate Festival attendee’s carbon footprint.
 Attendees for the seminars have the option to add this to their ticket price when completing their Eventbrite booking, with a suggested donation of £1 per attendee.
 It is hoped that this will help those attending to consider their carbon footprint in their everyday activities.
 For those who decide against offsetting their carbon, The Future Economy Group will make their payment.
 All payments will be made to our chosen charity, The Converging World.
 Find out more information here.

-We will share your Name, Job Title & Company with the other delegates & speakers to this event only.
+We will share your Name, Job Title & Company with the sponsors, delegates & speakers to this seminar only.

 If you don’t want this information to be shared, please let us know when you have purchased your ticket.

 We take photos at our events for marketing purposes, if you don’t want your picture taken please let us know.